|On this page…|

 Exploring the Simulation Further.
 Another way to examine the performance of the carrier phase recovery is to check how much the phase estimates from successive observation intervals differ from each other.
 You do this using the plotting capabilities of MATLAB along with the simulation capabilities of Simulink:

-Add a Signal to Workspace block, from the Sinks library in DSP System Toolbox, to the carrier phase recovery example model.
+Add a To Workspace block, from the Sinks library in DSP System Toolbox, to the carrier phase recovery example model.

-In the Signal to Workspace block, set Variable name to phs and set Limit data points to last to 200.
+In the To Workspace block, set Variable name to phs and set Limit data points to last to 200.

-Connect the Signal to Workspace block to the Ph output of the M-PSK Phase Recovery block, as shown in the following figure.
+Connect the To Workspace block to the Ph output of the M-PSK Phase Recovery block, as shown in the following figure.

 In the MATLAB Command Window, enter this command to run the simulation for a finite period of time: